Fmajor/stepScript/README.md

    you can have suffix to add flags for them, they are put between two "|", these flags are
-   "r": always run flag, command under this block will always run (can not skip) "s": silence flag, this command will not echo its source code "a": atomic flag, command under this block is atomic, if any command failed,
+   "r": always run flag, command under this block will always run (can not skip) "q": quite flag, this command will not echo its source code "s": skip flag, this struct and its substruct, commands will be skipped "a": atomic flag, command under this block is atomic, if any command failed,
         the next rerun will start from the first command in this block

   example:
     ## normal block
+    ## block that will be skipped |s|
     ## block that will always run |r|
-    ## block that will always run silently |rs|
+    ## block that will always run silently |rq|
     ## block that is atomic |a|
-    ## block that is atomic and will always run silently |rsa|
+    ## block that is atomic and will always run silently |rqa|

 see more example in demo/byFunction/*
 ```